-You ought to clean a gun used for defense and shooting range daily.
-Since your gun will be prone to impurities from carbon and fouling, you need to thoroughly clean your gun and apply gun cleaning oil to optimize its performance.
+You ought to clean a gun on a daily basis that used for defense and shooting range.
+Since your gun is prone to corrosion, you need to thoroughly clean your gun with a good gun cleaning oil to maximize its performance.

-During hunting expedition, your gun might get in contact with mud or other debris.
-The build-up materials on your barrel obstruct the movement of bullets in your barrel.
+During a hunting expedition, your gun might get in contact with mud or other debris.
+The build-up materials on the barrel obstruct the movement of bullets.
 This can pose a great danger to you.
 Hence, you should clean your gun immediately!

 Type of ammunition

 Dirt from the copper coats in your bullets could affect the trajectory of the barrel.
 Lead metal in the bullets could cause fouling in the muzzle.
 Therefore, constant cleaning is required to avoid corrosion and wearing out of your gun.
 Some military ammunition contains corrosive primers.
 Corrosive ammunition will lead to gun rusting and the damage of vital parts of your gun.